Multi-wavelength observation of MAXI J1348$-$630 during the outburst in 2019: Observation and data analysis

-We have used the high-resolution Atacama Large Millimeter/Submillimeter Array (ALMA)\footnote{\href{https://www.almaobservatory.org/en/home/}{https://www.almaobservatory.org/en/home/}} interferometric 12 m array data for exploring the radio properties of the black hole MAXI J1348--630.
-The observation was done on 2 May 2019 starting from 03h07m29.7s UTC.
-The observational summary is given in Table \ref{tab:log}.
-During the observation, the device was set up in bands 3, 4, 6, and 7 with four spectral windows.
-The bandwidth of all science spectral windows is 187.50 MHz which is divided into 1920 channels.
-The black hole was observed in ALMA band 3 to band 7 with XX, YY signal substances via integration time 1149.120 sec.
-During the observation, a total of 43 antennas was working with a baseline ranging from 42 to 1574 m.
-The antenna temperature did not exceed above 100 K because the environmental condition was very good.
-During the observation, the source J1427--4206 was observed as a bandpass, and flux calibrator and J1337--6503 was observed as a phase calibrator.
-We have used Perley-Butler 2017 \citep{Per07} for flux scale calibration.
+To study the X-ray binary transient MAXI J1348--630 in radio wavelength, we have used 12~m array data from the high-resolution Atacama Large Millimeter/Submillimeter Array \textit{ALMA}.\footnote{\href{https://www.almaobservatory.org/en/home/}{https://www.almaobservatory.org/en/home/}.} The observation log is given in Table~\ref{tab:log}.
+The black hole was observed in bands 3, 4, 6, and 7 with XX and YY signal correlators.
+The on-source total integration times during the observation were 302.400~s, 302.400~s, 423.360~s, and 1149.120~s for \textit{ALMA} bands 3, 4, 6, and 7 respectively.
+The bandwidth of all science spectral windows is 1.875~GHz, which is divided into 1920 channels.
+During the observation, a total of 43 antennas were working with a minimum baseline of 15.1~m and a maximum baseline of 783.5~m.
+The antenna temperature did not exceed 100~K. During the observation of MAXI J1348--630, the precipitable water vapour (PWV) of the \textit{ALMA} bands 3, 4, 6, and 7 were 1.1~mm, 1.1~mm, 1.2~mm, and 1.1~mm, which indicates that the environmental condition was good.
+The phase RMS during the observation of \textit{ALMA} bands 3, 4, 6, and 7 were 0.105$^{\circ}$, 0.163$^{\circ}$, 0.239$^{\circ}$, 0.770$^{\circ}$.
+During the observation, the source J1427--4206 was used as a bandpass and flux calibrator, and J1337--6503 was used as a phase calibrator.